clocksmith/samples/rally/README.md

-# Veggie Seasons
+# Rally

-An app that shows personal finance data.
+An app that manages personal finance data.
 It showcases custom tabs, custom painted widgets, and custom animations.

 **This sample is not currently in a finished state.
 We're in the process